How to Use Non-Card Payment Methods Supported by Stripe

 Alipay

 Alipay is a popular digital wallet based in China.
-It’s operated by ANT Financial Services Group, which is an affiliate of Alibaba, the world’s largest ecommerce company.
-It currently has over 450 million active users.
-Transactions most common with AliPay are ecommerce, education, gaming, food, and travel.
+It’s operated by ANT Financial Services Group, an affiliate of Alibaba, the world’s largest e-commerce company.
+Alipay currently has over 450 million active users.
+Transactions most common with AliPay are eCommerce, education, gaming, food, and travel.

 If you plan to sell to a Chinese audience, Alipay is an important payment method to implement.
 It’s a relatively safe digital wallet because payments are authenticated with the customer’s login credentials, which means dispute rates are low.